 When is the PS5 release date?

-Sony President and CEO Shawn Layden in June 2017 told German site Golem.de that it would “probably be some time” before the reveal of the PS5.
+While that may get some excited, Sony President and CEO Shawn Layden told German site Golem.de in June 2017 that it would “probably be some time” before the reveal of the PS5.

 This follows an earlier comment in early 2016 from Sony's software product development head Scott Rhode, who told MTV: "Very soon we'll start thinking about what we'll do next.
 That's the culture at Sony.
 We always have to do something that's bigger and better than what's already been done."